 And God said, “Let there be light,” and there was light.
 God saw that the light was good,

 and He separated the light from the darkness.

 God separated the darkness from the light.
 He put boundaries in place to keep the universe in motion and guarded.
 We see this separation all through the Bible and in our own lives.

-In the book of Job Chapter 38, God reveals some of the complexities of the creation of the earth, raising questions for our considering of how the earth truly exists in the axis of God’s vision to separate and provide boundaries.
+In Job 38, God reveals some of the complexities of the creation of the earth, raising questions us to consider in how the earth truly exists in the axis of God’s vision to separate and provide boundaries.
 For example, in verse 19, God asks, “What is the way to the abode of light?
 And where does darkness reside?
 Can you take them to their places?
 Do you know the paths to their dwellings?

-As we move into 2019, may our vision be on You.
+May our vision be on You.
 Take us from self-centered living to God-centered living.
-Teach us to follow your ways.
-Help us see you through fresh eyes.
-Lead us to know you for who you are rather than false belief established over the years.
+Teach us to follow Your ways.
+Help us see You through fresh eyes.
+Lead us to know You for who You are rather than a false belief established over the years.
 Open our understanding, increase our faith, and restore our vision.